CiscoDevNet/sastre/README.md

 - When --regex match on multiple fields (e.g. item name, item ID), an item is selected if the item name OR item ID match the regular expression provided.
 - With --not-regex, when it matches on multiple fields (e.g. item name, item ID), all items are selected, except the ones where item name OR item ID match the regular expression.

-### Migrate task template name manipulation
+### Template name manipulation via name-regex
+Multiple Sastre tasks utilize name-regex for name manipulation:
+- Migrate task --name option accepts a name-regex.
+- Transform copy/rename tasks have a `<name-regex>` mandatory parameter.
+- Transform recipe task allow `name_regex` under `name_template` section of the recipe YAML file.
+- The 'list transform' task also take a `<name-regex>` parameter.
+This task was designed to facilitate testing of those expressions.

+A name-regex is a template for creating a new name based on segments of an original name.

+The following rules apply:
+- Occurrences of {name} are replaced with the original item name.
-- The --name format specification can contain multiple occurrences of {name}.
-Each occurrence may contain a regular expression separated by a space: {name &lt;regex&gt;}.
-The regular expressions must contain one or more capturing groups, which define the segments of the original name to "copy".
+- Sections of the original item name can be captured by providing a regular expression in the format: {name &lt;regex&gt;}.
+This regular expression must contain one or more capturing groups, which define segments of the original name to "copy".
 Segments matching each capturing group are concatenated and "pasted" to the {name} position.
-- If name regex does not match, {name &lt;regex&gt;} is replaced with an empty string.
+- If the regular expression does not match, {name &lt;regex&gt;} is replaced with an empty string.
-- The 'list transform' task can be used to verify the effect of a name-regex (e.g. as used by the --name format specification in the migrate task).

 Example: